julianrestrepov/ocaa_scraper/README.md

 This data will be transfered to more intuitive systems for general public to use.
 For example a trainer from ateam could use the final data to create the strategy for his team.

+###Which are some questions can we answer with this data collected?###
+Who is the best 3-point shooter on the rival team?
+Which players in the rival team are not efficient with X type of shooting?
+Which players should we focus on shadowing?
+Which teams are doing better?
+What type of strategy are they using?

 ### Data to gather:
 Results of matches from the Men's Basketball league in Ontario Colleges.
 Individual information on the performance of each player in each match.